Trenza1ore/Brainfuck-Interpreters/README.md

 # Brainfuck-Interpreters
-I'm bored
+I'm bored.
 So let's write some interpreters for **Brainfuck** in various languages!